Stable high-order cubature formulas for experimental data: Introduction

 \item[(P2)] The cubature weights are all nonnegative.

 \item[(P3)] The CF has a high (or even optimal) DoE for fixed data points.

 \end{enumerate}

-Here, I propose two different methods to achieve this goal for fairly general bounded domains $\Omega \subset \R^q$.
+In what follows, two different methods to achieve this goal for fairly general bounded domains $\Omega \subset \R^q$ are proposed.
 The first method transfers the idea of LS-QFs to higher dimensions.
 This approach is discussed in \S \ref{sub:LS-CFs} and the resulting CFs will be called \emph{LS-CFs}.
 They are essentially based on selecting a weighted LS solution from the solution space of the underdetermined linear system of exactness conditions \eqref{eq:ex-cond-system}.
-The second method, on the other hand, is based on selecting a least absolute values ($\ell^1$) solution from the solution space.
+The second method, on the other hand, is based on finding a least-absolute-values ($\ell^1$) solution.
 This method is presented in \S \ref{sub:l1-CFs} and the resulting CFs will be referred to as \emph{$\ell^1$-CFs}.
 These can provide higher DoE than LS-CFs (for the same set of data points).
-At the same time, however, they have to be determined iteratively and are therefore computationally more expensive.
+At the same time, however, they can be expected to be computationally more expensive.